 - He’s really lucky he didn’t get in an accident and hurt himself or someone else.
 That could really ruin a person’s life.

-Your daughter’s reading a cover story about a former child star checking into rehab.
+Your daughter’s reading a magazine story about a former child star checking into rehab.

 - Celebrities get surrounded by people who pretend to be friends but don’t really care about them.
 They get drawn into a really unhealthy lifestyle.